 | Page 37 | Alexander Street

-Alexander Street Press’s Dance in Video: Volume II is available to academic, public, and school libraries worldwide via annual subscription or one-time purchase.
+Engineering Case Studies Online and Psychological Experiments Online are available to libraries worldwide via annual subscription or one-time purchase.
 No special setup or software is required—all you need is an Internet browser.
 For more information or to request a trial or price quote, email sales [at] alexanderstreet [dot] com

 ###